emmastrand/Kenya_SamakiSalama/FishLandings/scripts/CPUE-maturity-length-analysis.md

 variances.
 Use var.equal = TRUE or FALSE to specifiy the variances of the dataset.

 You can test equal variances with a Fisher’s F-test.
-If p &lt; 0.05 then we include var.equal = FALSE in below ttest.
-If p &gt; 0.05 then we include var.equal = TRUE in below ttest.
+If p \< 0.05 then we include var.equal = FALSE in below ttest.
+If p \> 0.05 then we include var.equal = TRUE in below ttest.

 We are using an unpaired two sample t-test for this dataset.